How easy is it to get that unusual bike from across the pond?

-Most bikes are manufactured in different countries these days, and are designed to meet the requirements of the EU.
+Most motorcycles are manufactured in different countries these days, and are designed to meet the requirements of the EU.

-But some bikes get onto the UK market that weren’t originally intended to be here.
-These are imported bikes.
+But some motorcycles get onto the UK market that weren’t originally intended to be here.
+These are imported motorcycles.
 Often these are rare or desirable models that appeal to collectors or enthusiasts.

 However, there are some things to take into consideration before you buy your dream import.
-For example insurance premiums and bike specifications.
+For example insurance premiums and certain specifications.

 There are two main types of imports:

-A parallel import is a bike that’s been brought into the UK from another EU country.
+A parallel import is a vehicle that’s been brought into the UK from another EU country.